Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 4) When considering any action ‘On-Site’, the Articles Of Service Is only bound on ‘public servers’.
 The Articles Of Service is exempt only from ‘private servers’.

-5) Classification of "High Rank". or commonly referred to as "High Command" is bestowed upon the following ranks of each department.
+5) Classification of "High Command" is bestowed upon the following ranks of each department.

 *a) Department of Operations Personnel ranking “Drone”.*